 One of the most powerful tools that you can use to improve any design is repetition.
 Repeating colors, shapes and other visual elements throughout a design increases consistency and familiarity so that the design feels more attractive.

 But what about the flip side of this idea?
 Is it possible to wield inconsistency in such a way that it improves the quality of a design?
 It turns out that lots of well known logos use this very tactic.
-Read on to see what they are.November 7th, 2012 Posted in Graphics
+Read on to see what they are.December 29th, 2013 Posted in Graphics

 Rules.
 They keep our designs clean, consistent, aligned, and focused.
 The core principles upon which good design is built are absolutely essential to the education of any designer.

 The great thing about design rules though is that they can and should be broken, granted that you know what you’re doing.
-Read on to see some examples of effectively breaking design principles in order to improve a project.October 24th, 2012 Posted in Graphics
+Read on to see some examples of effectively breaking design principles in order to improve a project.December 6th, 2013 Posted in Graphics

 Today’s topic is a delicious one: restaurant and food websites.
 Small businesses pay the bills for freelance designers and local restaurants can serve as a major source of revenue.
 If you’re embarking on your first restaurant site design though, there are a few things that you should know.

 In this article, we’ll learn by example as we take a look at lots of mouthwatering food and restaurant websites.
-By examining what these designers got right, you’ll help ensure your own success in this area.October 17th, 2012 Posted in Graphics
+By examining what these designers got right, you’ll help ensure your own success in this area.November 22nd, 2013 Posted in Graphics